 For more information consult our author guidelines or send an email to email@example.com.

-All submissions are read by the Publishing Director.
+All submissions are read by the Publishing Director and Editor-in-Chief.
 Only those submissions that most likely the fulfil the journal’s submission requirements will be sent to the peer reviewers.
 Submissions that do not fulfil the submission requirements will be rejected without any peer review.
 For example, if a submission only includes 2,000 words, whereas the minimum requirement of words is 7,000 words, the submission will not enter the peer review process and shall be rejected.
 Each submission that is sent for formal review will undergo a double-blinded peer review.
 Reviewers will anonymously fill in a peer review form, make suggestions and comments in the submitted manuscript, and suggest ‘acceptance with minor revisions’, ‘acceptance with major revisions’ or ‘rejection’.
 The Editor-in- Chief and Publishing Director will make decisions accordingly within 4 months.

 Open Access Policy

 GroJIL provides immediate open access to all content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 Articles in this journal are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).